healthrx.com

 • eGFR calculated using the CKD-EPI 2021 equation [8]

 Geriatric patients and their families should understand that MOTS-c remains investigational in humans.
-No phase III randomized controlled trial in adults over 65 has been completed as of mid-2025.
-The available evidence comes from animal studies, small human trials, and mechanistic data.
-A shared decision-making conversation, documented in the chart, is standard HealthRX protocol.
+No phase III randomized controlled trial in adults over 65 has established clinical outcomes as of mid-2025.
+A shared decision-making conversation should make that uncertainty explicit and should not imply that lab monitoring turns an investigational product into a proven therapy.

 Polypharmacy and Drug Interactions in the 65+ Patient